 Candidacy is achieved after completing course work, successfully passing the Methods and Statistics Qualifying Exam, and successfully completing a comprehensive examination that demonstrates thorough knowledge of social work issues, theory, policy, research, and special populations.
 All students are required to complete the Comprehensive Examination.
-The Comprehensive Examination, described in detail on pages 33-37, is a paper on an approved topic followed by an oral examination.
+The Comprehensive Examination, described further in later in this document, is a paper on an approved topic followed by an oral examination.

 Advancement typically occurs in the summer quarter of the second academic year or fall quarter of the third academic year, depending on the student's program completion trajectory.
 At that point, the student selects their Dissertation Committee members and Dissertation Director/Advisor.
 Time required to complete dissertation requirements varies.
-Details regarding the dissertation are found on pages 37-43.
+Details regarding the dissertation are provided later in this document.